theanam/webrtc-test-suite/README.md

 // make sure testDownload is a file and can be downloaded with AJAX (this test uses fetch) checkInternetSpeed(testDownload,verbose[boolean],callback) // testDownload is required, return value in Mbps (Megabits Per second)
 ```
-## A better documentation and npm package comming soon
+## A better documentation is comming soon

 ***
+This package is released under the MIT license, feel free to contribute.

 made with 🖤 and JavaScript.